jkunczik/home-assistant-omada/Omada v5.12/README.md

 # Home Assistant Omada Add-On
-This add-on brings the Omada Controller directly into Home Assistant running on a Raspberry Pi and AMD64 platforms (NUC etc).
+This add-on brings the Omada Controller directly into Home Assistant running on a Raspberry Pi and AMD64 systems (NUC etc).

 This stable version is based on Omada v5.12 and has experimental support for Raspberry P1 and AMD64 systems.
 Feedback is welcome!